mikel-gv/terminal_calculator/README.md

 This project was developed as part of my initial Python learning path, focusing on control flow (while), exception handling, and functional organization.

-*"Feel free to contribute or suggest improvements!"*
+*Feel free to contribute or suggest improvements!*